openwdl/wdl/SPEC.md

 ### Task Inputs

 A task's `input` section declares its input parameters.
 The values for declarations within the `input` section may be specified by the caller of the task.
-An input declaration may be initialized to a default value or expression that will be used when the caller does not specify a value.
+An input declaration may be initialized to a default expression that will be used when the caller does not specify a value.
 Input declarations may also be optional, in which case a value may be specified but is not required.
 If an input declaration is not optional and does not have an initialization, then it is a required input, meaning the caller must specify a value.

 <details>
 <summary>